 - The game continues the Klingon trend of charging right in with a bat'leth instead of staying back and shooting, and adds a couple lesser-known types of edged weapons (Vulcan lirpa and Tsunkatse falchions).
 Given a justification this time: basically everyone has a personal deflector shield that works fine against ranged weapons, but 80% of melee damage, whether from a sword, Pistol-Whipping, or Kirk-fu, goes straight through to the target's HP.
 This is especially useful against the Borg, who will adapt over time to energy weapons and force you to re-frequence, but against certain types of drones also leaves you open to a One-Hit Kill by assimilation.

 - Despite having originally been built 130-odd years ago by the time of the game, the Excelsior-class is considered one of the top four DPS cruisers on the Starfleet side.
 (At the bottom of the top four, granted, but it still beats out the too-much-tank-not-enough-DPS Galaxy-class.)

-- In the shuttle PvP added in the Season 8.5 update, the TOS-era Type F shuttle is considered one of the top competitors, regularly beating players flying Peregrine-class attack fighters or runabouts from DS9.
+- In the shuttle PVP added in the Season 8.5 update, the Star Trek: The Original Series-era Type F shuttle is considered one of the top competitors, regularly beating players flying Peregrine-class attack fighters or runabouts from Star Trek: Deep Space Nine.
 This is roughly the equivalent of a World War I biplane shooting down an F-22.

 - Justified with the Xindi lockbox ships added in Season 9.5.
 Though they look physically identical to the ships from Star Trek: Enterprise 250 years earlier, Cryptic's blog says that the Xindi continually updated them to keep up with newer classes.